t184256/xslang/README.md

 So, for example, whitespace-matters-haters could use libraries written by curly-braces-haters without forcing a single syntax on everyone.

-That's how I see it:
+That's how I see it at some point in the future:

 ```
 xslang.syntax.enable('hash-comments');